Voiced by Masako Katsuki (TV Series), Megumi Ogata (OVA), Sanae Kobayashi (2005 Series)

 - Beautiful All Along: Many people consider her to be beautiful, particularly when she's acting.
 For on-stage productions it's justified, as it involves makeup and a different attitude.

-- Book Dumb: Her grades were average, if lower at times.
-She's not stupid, but lack of interest in things like math and similar makes it difficult for her to study.
+- Book Dumb: Her grades are average.
+She's not stupid, but lack of interest makes it difficult to study.